 A notice of proxy is only valid for a specified time period; it may not be given in the form, "X is my proxy whenever I'm not here."

 Article III.
 Recall and Replacement of Council Members

 Section 1.
 Recall

-Should any Council Member miss three or more meetings, or be considered negligent in his/her duties during his/her term of office, the House has the authority to remove him/her from office by a 2/3 majority vote at a House Meeting should it choose to do so.
-A Section Representative may be recalled by his/her respective section or by the residents of the House, but not by another section.
-Recall of a Section Representative requires either a 2/3 majority of his/her section or 2/3 majority of the residents of the House.
+Should any Council Member miss three or more meetings, or be considered negligent in their duties during their term of office, the House has the authority to remove them from office by a 2/3 majority vote at a House Meeting should it choose to do so.
+A Section Representative may be recalled by their respective section or by the residents of the House, but not by another section.
+Recall of a Section Representative requires either a 2/3 majority of their section or 2/3 majority of the residents of the House.

 Section 2.
 Replacement

-Upon the vacancy of any position on the House Council, that position is to be filled as soon as possible (consistent with Article I, Section 2, b 1) at a House Meeting, by an election requiring 2/3 majority.
+Upon the vacancy of any position on the House Council, that position is to be filled as soon as possible at a House Meeting, by an election requiring 2/3 majority.
 This election shall be conducted by the presiding officer.

 Article IV.
 The Bill of Rights